1980 Metro Manila Film Festival

 The 6th Metro Manila Film Festival was held in 1980.

 Fernando Poe, Jr. had his first Panday film, the undisputed top grosser of the festival; Nora Aunor had two entries: Lino Brocka's Bona and Laurice Guillen's Kung Ako'y Iiwan Mo; Vilma Santos came up with Danny Zialcita's Langis at Tubig; Amy Austria in Marilou Diaz-Abaya's Brutal.
 Other entries were Basag with Alma Moreno, Taga sa Panahon with Christopher de Leon and Bembol Roco, and three comedy films: Tembong with Niño Muhlach, Kape't Gatas with Chiquito and Julie Vega, and Dang-Dong with Andrea Bautista (daughter of Ramon Revilla, Sr.).

-The Festival's Best Picture was awarded to Premiere Productions' Taga sa Panahon.
-The awards were spread equally and the category for Best Child Performer was first introduced in this year received by Julie Vega.
+The Festival's Best Picture award was won by Premiere Productions' Taga sa Panahon.
+The awards were spread equally and the category for Best Child Performer was introduced that year, the first awardee being Julie Vega.